bbfox0703/AchievoLab/README.md

 - Fetches, caches, and reuses cover icons for games.
 - Allows launching games directly from the GUI via right-click context menu.
 - Retrieves your owned game list and localized game titles (if available) through the Steam Web API.

+## Technical Notes
+- Built with .NET 8 and the Windows App SDK (WinUI 3).
+- Interfaces with Steamworks by loading `steamclient64.dll` directly.
+- Caches global game data and cover images on disk for faster subsequent launches.
+- Consists of three executables: the main UI, a per-game achievement manager, and a Steam Web API fetcher.

 ## Prerequisites
 These apps use framework-dependent deployments.
 Ensure the target machine has the following runtimes installed: